 \label{sec:related_work}

-We already mentioned two successful examples of crowd sourcing.
-Seti@Home and Google Image Game both targeted desktop platformsSeti@Home was an automated solution while Google Image Game involved user interaction.
+We already mentioned two successful examples of crowd sourcing, SETI@home and Google Image Game, which both targeted desktop platforms.
+Seti@Home was an automated solution while Google Image Game involved user interaction.

-While it's easy to find proposed applications for participatory sensing, academic articles discussing the challenges of such applications and their effects on society, there is merely a couple of successfully deployed applications.
-Mobile broadband penetration is 74.8 in the developed world while 19.8 in the developing world.
+While it's easy to find proposed applications for participatory sensing, and academic papers discussing the challenges of such applications and their effects on society, there is a very limited umber of successfully deployed applications.
+In 2012 the mobile broadband penetration was 74.8% in the developed world, but only 19.8% in the developing world.
 While this equals in a larger number of subscribers in the developing regions, most application downloads come from the developed countries.
 Hence, most crowd sourced applications address "first world problems".

-\subsection{Transportation}

-Getting from point A to point B raises many issues, some of them can be solved by a crowd sourced approach.
+Here is a short survey of the tackled scenarios, and a brief presentation of some existing crowd-sourcing frameworks.

+\subsection{Crowd-sensing application scenarios}

+Transportation is an area where several crowd-sensing applications emerged recently.
 When using a car, knowing the traffic conditions in advance gives a huge advantage.
-Waze is one of the many traffic aware navigation applications that uses phone's sensors to identify traffic conditions.
+Waze is one of the many traffic aware navigation applications that uses smartphone sensors to identify traffic conditions.
 Besides traffic, road quality is an important factor too, both for drivers and cyclists.
 Smartphone acceleration sensors can accurately detect potholes.
 While no single pothole detection application has emerged, several publications discuss such a framework.

 When arriving to the destination finding a parking spot will become the main concern.
 Google launched Open Spot, an experimental application that relied on user interaction to detect freed up parking spaces.
-The application was a failure, the problem remains unsolved.

-Public transportation can benefit of crowd sensed information.
-HotStop Live is an application that provides live transit information gathered by the users.
+The application was a failure, and the problem remains unsolved.
+Finally, public transportation can also benefit of crowd sensed information.
+HotStop Live is for example an application that provides live transit information gathered by the users.

-\subsection{Presence and phone book}

-The user's presence can be detected using sensor information, enabling a framework to communicate detailed information about a contact's state before calling her.
-Phone books can be shared among users to ease reverse lookup of phone numbers.
-Mr Number helps it's users avoid unwanted calls by collaboratively maintaining a black list of telemarketers and robocallers.
+Presence and phone book applications can also benefit of crowd-sensing.The user's presence can be detected using sensor information, enabling a framework to communicate detailed information about a contact's state before calling him/her.
+Phone books can be (partially) shared among users to ease reverse lookup of phone numbers.
+Mr Number helps its users to avoid unwanted calls by collaboratively maintaining a black list of telemarketers and robocallers.

-\subsection{Weather and environment}

-The authors have participated in the development of the mobile application of Id\"ok\'ep, a Hungarian weather service.
-Id\"ok\'ep had more than a hundred deployed online weather stations and the mobile application enabled users to share weather photos, perceived weather condition and analogue measurement results.
+Weather and environment monitoring is probably the most popular crowd-sensing scenario.
+We participated for example in the development of the mobile application Id\"ok\'ep, a Hungarian weather service.
+Id\"ok\'ep had more than a hundred deployed online weather stations and the mobile application enabled users to share weather photos, perceived weather conditions and analogue measurement results.

 While smartphones are not equipped with the proper sensors to become a weather station, their near field communication technologies (Bluetooth, WiFi, NFC) enable them to be extended with peripherals capable of measuring air quality, humidity or temperature.
-In the Common Sense project bluetooth enabled air pollution sensors were deployed with the mobile application to measure and report air pollutants.
+In the Common Sense project Bluetooth enabled air pollution sensors were deployed with the mobile application to measure and report air pollutants.
 Microphones enable smart phones to capture noise level and process noise pollution.

-CreekWatch is an application that helps monitor water quality and pollution relying on user's reports and photos.
+Finally, CreekWatch is an application that helps to monitor water quality and pollution relying on user reports and photos.

-\subsection{Network coverage}

-Network access and quality is an important information for smartphone users.
-Network information can be sensed through available network status information and active probing.
-The two main channels are WiFi networks and cellular networks.
-WiFi Finder maintains a database of opened WiFi networks.
-It's built and updated based on automated reports of opened WiFi hotspots.
-It provides a map of the active free WiFi hotspots and their properties.
-RootMetrics monitors cellular coverage, it let's users share their active measurement data to process a coverage map.
+Monitoring network coverage and connection quality can also be done through crowd-sensing.
+The two most important communication channels for smartphones are WiFi networks and cellular networks.
+WiFi Finder builds and maintains a database of open WiFi networks and their properties.
+RootMetrics on the other hand monitors cellular coverage, as it lets users share their active measurement data to process a coverage map.

-\subsection{Lifestyle and health}
+Lifestyle and health